-A description of the permitted unit can be found in Permit Attachment A (Technical Area Unit Descriptions).
-This section of the closure plan provides a description of the permitted unit which is located in the north-eastern portion of Area G and is comprised of an asphalt pad with the structure (Building 412, the Decontamination and Volume Reduction System (DVRS)) situated on it.
+Specific descriptions of the permitted units can be found in Permit Attachment A (Technical Area Unit Descriptions).
+This section of the closure plan provides a description of the permitted units which are located in the north-eastern portion of Area G and are comprised of an asphalt pad with the structure (Building 412, the Decontamination and Volume Reduction System (DVRS)) situated on it.